 Faculty and Staff

 Dr. David BourgeoisPsychology

-I joined the faculty of the Department of Psychology at Saint Mary's University in 2012 as a full-time lecturer, though I've been teaching on-and-off, since 2006.
-I have a general interest in mathematical psychology, cognitive modelling, psychophysics, and measurement and scaling.
-I am particularly interested in mathematical and/or computer models of judgement and decision-making."
+Dr. Carroll is a Senior Lecturer, and has been working for the Department of Psychology since 2012.
+He has a general interest in mathematical psychology, cognitive modelling, psychophysics, and measurement and scaling.
+Steve is particularly interested in mathematical and computer models of decision-making processes.

 Leanna received her PhD from the University of British Columbia in 2011 and subsequently was a postdoctoral researcher at Carleton University.
 In 2012, Leanna joined the SMU Department of Psychology where she teaches courses in developmental psychology.
 Leanna’s research explores the social development of children and youth, with a focus on peer relationships.
 Some of the topics she studies include understanding the function and impact of peer group social status (e.g., popularity), social competence, aggression, and victimization.

 Dr. Nicole Conrad is an Associate Professor in the Department of Psychology, where she has taught since 2005.
 She received her Ph.D. degree in Experimental Psychology from McMaster University in Hamilton, Ontario (2002).
 Most of her previous and current research relates to the broad area of reading acquisition.
 Within this broad area, her research focuses on how memory is involved in reading acquisition and skilled reading, how children acquire the linguistic and cognition information necessary to become skilled readers, and the nature of the beneficial relation between reading and spelling.

 Phone: 902-420-5854 902-420-6381

 Dr. Arla Day is a Canada Research Chair and Full Professor in Industrial/Organizational Psychology at Saint Mary's University, and a Fellow of the Canadian Psychological Association.